Tradeoffs and Comparison Complexity

 We run separate incentivized lottery and intertemporal choice experiments on an online survey platform with 151 and 152 subjects, respectively.
-All subjects complete two parts, in random order: \textit{Binary Choice} and \textit{Valuation}.
+Subjects complete two parts, in random order: \textit{Binary Choice} and \textit{Valuation}.
 In \textit{Binary choice}, subjects make 16 direct choices between option pairs.
-In \textit{Valuation}, participants value all 12 options (6 base options, at 2 scale factors) using multiple price lists corresponding to one of two randomly assigned valuation modes: certainty equivalents or probability equivalents in the lottery experiment, and present value equivalents or time equivalents in the intertemporal experiment.
-See Appendix \ref{APP:experiments_val} for instructions and additional design details.
+In \textit{Valuation}, participants value all 12 options (6 base options, at 2 scale factors) using MPLs corresponding to one of two randomly assigned valuation modes: certainty equivalents or probability equivalents in the lottery experiment, and present value equivalents or time equivalents in the intertemporal experiment.
+See Appendix \ref{APP:experiments_val} for additional design details.

-Figures \ref{fig:risk_pr} and \ref{fig:time_pr} present results from our lottery and intertemporal choice experiments, aggregating across scale factors.
-Figures \ref{fig:risk_pr_choice} and \ref{fig:time_pr_choice} show that binary choice rates favor the low-risk and low-delay options, with choice rates for those options well above 50\%.
-In contrast, Figures \ref{fig:risk_pr_val} and \ref{fig:time_pr_val} show that there is an apparent reversal in preference when the options are valued via certainty equivalents and present value equivalents: subjects assign higher valuations to high-risk and high-delay options on average.
+Figures \ref{fig:risk_pr} and \ref{fig:time_pr} present experimental results, aggregating across scale factors.
+Figures \ref{fig:risk_pr_choice} and \ref{fig:time_pr_choice} show that binary choice favors the low-risk and low-delay options, with choice rates for those options well above 50\%.
+In contrast, Figures \ref{fig:risk_pr_val} and \ref{fig:time_pr_val} indicate an apparent reversal in preference when options are valued via certainty equivalents and present value equivalents: subjects assign higher valuations to high-risk and high-delay options on average.
 In these same figures, however, we see the predicted \textit{flipping} of these valuation patterns when we manipulate the ease of comparing each option to the price list.
-In particular, when options are instead valued via probability equivalents and time equivalents, subjects instead assign higher valuations to the low-risk and low-delay options, thus eliminating the apparent reversal.\footnote{\cite{butler_imprecision_2007} document a related result in lottery choice: examining inconsistency between direct choice and probability equivalents, they find that subjects are more likely to state higher PEs for the low-risk lottery yet choose the high-risk lottery in direct choice than to exhibit the opposite inconsistency.
-We find similar patterns in our data.}
+In particular, when the same options are instead valued via probability equivalents and time equivalents, subjects instead assign higher valuations to the low-risk and low-delay options, thus eliminating the apparent reversal.\footnote{\citet{butler_imprecision_2007} document a related result in lottery choice: subjects are more likely to state higher PEs for the low-risk lottery yet choose the high-risk lottery in direct choice than to exhibit the opposite inconsistency.
+This is consistent with our model, and we find similar patterns in our data.}